openmv/openmv/ml/cmsisnn/README.md

   1. `./models/lenet/test.sh` - You should get an accuracy of about 99%.
   2. `python2 nn_quantizer.py --gpu --model models/lenet/lenet_train_test.prototxt --weights models/lenet/lenet_iter_10000.caffemodel --save models/lenet/lenet.pkl` - Note how the accuracy stays at about 99%.
   3. `python2 nn_convert.py --model models/lenet/lenet.pkl --mean caffe/examples/mnist/mean.binaryproto --output models/lenet/lenet.network`.
   4. And that's it!
 You've created a CNN that will run on the OpenMV Cam!
 Keep in mind that your OpenMV Cam has limited weight/bias heap space so this limits the size of the network.
+To run the CNN copy the `models/lenet/lenet.network` file to your OpenMV Cam's disk and then run our LENET Machine Learning Examples.

 ## Training a Smile Detection Model
 1. Now we're going to train a Smile Detection Model.